praba13/praba13/README.md

 ### Hi there 👋

 I'm Praba and a full stack mern developer.
-I really enjoy learning languages and frameworks like React.
+I really enjoy learning programming languages and frameworks like React.

 <!--
 **praba13/praba13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.